 Manage auto-updates for themes and plugins

 WordPress 5.5 brings another powerful feature to manage updates for plugins and themes.
 The new update management system allows you to enable or disable the auto-updates with just one click.
-Simply navigate to the plugins > installed plugins, there you can see the last column for automatic updates, and you can enable or disable auto-updates for a particular plugin with just a click.
+Navigate to the plugins > installed plugins.
+You can see the last column for automatic updates, and you can enable or disable auto-updates for a particular plugin with just a click.

 If you don’t see the Automatic updates column, click on the screen options to enable it.